Makalali Private Game Reserve is located on 260km (162mi) of bushveld near the town of Hoedspruit on the western edge of the Kruger National Park.

-While the styling of the main lodges at Makalali feature more contemporary design elements than your typical safari lodge, the wildlife experiences are as quintessentially African as elsewhere in the greater Kruger area.
+While the styling of the main lodges at Makalali features more contemporary design elements than your typical safari lodge, the wildlife experiences are as quintessentially African as elsewhere in the greater Kruger area.

-The Little Garonga Camp is an intimate and exclusive affair with only three suites, each with their own platform decks overlooking the bushveld.
-At the Safari Camp the setup caters for couples with six private luxury safari tents overlooking a dry riverbed frequented by animals.
+The Little Garonga Camp is an intimate and exclusive affair with only three suites, each with its own platform decks overlooking the bushveld.
+At the Safari Camp, the setup caters to couples with six private luxury safari tents overlooking a dry riverbed frequented by animals.

-- Take to the skies in a hot air balloon and experience the stunning African savannah from a unique perspective.
+- Take to the skies in a hot-air balloon and experience the stunning African savannah from a unique perspective.
 The more adventurous can also enjoy flights over the reserve in a microlight aircraft.

 - Golfing excursions can be arranged to the superb Hans Merensky golf course next to the Kruger National Park.
 Wildlife like giraffes and hippos can often be seen on the course.